API Reference

 Parameters:

-• worker (TaskWorker) – The worker whose output should be collected in the sink.
+• worker (TaskWorker) – The worker whose output should be collected

 Raises: